 Economic and Ecological Justice

 The challenges arising from recent economic crises, continual economic imbalances and injustices, and the growing urgency of ecological problems are among the core concerns of European churches.
-CEC’s work in this area will include monitoring, providing expertise, and advocacy on EU policies including the Sustainable Development Goals.
+Our work in this area will includes monitoring, providing expertise, and advocacy on EU policies including the Sustainable Development Goals.

-We are also contributing to the World Council of Churches’ Pilgrimage of Justice and Peace, especially leading to the United Nations Climate Change Conference in Paris in December 2015.
+We are also contributing to the World Council of Churches’ Pilgrimage of Justice and Peace, especially leading to the United Nations Climate Change Conferences.
 We are also encouraging and accompanying our Member Churches in their efforts in this pilgrimage, especially through the CEC Pilgrimage website.